ST. CROIX INSIGHTS

 What are some ways to accumulate bad debt?
 Credit cards, buying that big dream home, paying for a college degree in a field with no promise of employment, expensive cars or boats…the list goes on.

-Good debt, on the other hand, is investing in a business that’s cash flow positive, or a degree that can help you become employed, actually make a living, and pay off your loan within 5 years (not 20 or 30).
+Good debt, on the other hand, is investing in a business that’s cash flow positive.

-Debt sucks, but luckily, one of the most effective ways to avoid it is also one of the easiest: Take a breather before doing anything drastic.
+Debt sucks, but luckily, one of the most effective ways to avoid it is also one of the easiest.
+Take a breather before doing anything drastic.
 Pause for a week or two to consider before you make a life-changing decision to take on debt.
-Give yourself a chance to see that big-ticket vacation or spur-of-the-moment change in a clearer light by taking the time you need to think it over.
+Give yourself a chance to see that big-ticket vacation.
+Ponder that spur-of-the-moment change in a clearer light by taking the time you need to think it over.